junxit/us-congress-bills-117/metadata.md

 - 2021-07-29 — Introduced in House
 - 2021-07-29 — Introduced in House
 - 2021-07-29 — Referred to the House Committee on Rules.
+- 2021-11-03 — Considered under suspension of the rules. (consideration: CR H6134-6136)
+- 2021-11-03 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+44.
+- 2021-11-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-03 — Mr. McGovern moved to suspend the rules and agree to the resolution, as amended.
+- 2021-11-03 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6134)
+- 2021-11-03 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6134)